 Nepal Engineers' Association (NEnA) Is an independent non-profit organization of Nepalese engineers established in 1962.
-NEnA represents 39,099 engineers from both public and private sector economies.
-These members belong to various engineering disciplines such as architecture, civil, electrical, mechanical, electronics and so on.
+NEA represents 39,099 engineers belonging to various engineering disciplines including architects, civil, electrical, mechanical, electronics, etc. and coming from both the public and private sector economies.
 Governed by an elected executive council of 25 members and led by the president of the association for a tenure of two years, its mandates include promoting fellowship goodwill and cooperation assistance among the Nepalese engineers, safeguarding their rights and interests and promoting the development of science and technology.
-The Women Engineers' Coordination and Welfare Committee (WECWC) is one of the business committees under NEnA, which aims at promoting fellowship, goodwill and cooperation among women engineers and architects in Nepal.
+The Women Engineers' Coordination and Welfare Committee (WECWC) is one of the business committees under NEA which aims at promoting fellowship, goodwill and cooperation among women engineers and architects in Nepal.